Proposal to use laser-accelerated electrons to probe the axion-electron coupling

 Axion searches have been conducted in the range of masses $m_a \lesssim 10\,$ keV.
 The experiments XENON1T \cite{PhysRevD.104.023019} and XENONnT \cite{PhysRevLett.129.161805} were used to impose stringent bounds on $g_{ae}$ for solar axions.
 Constraints on $g_{ae}$ for laboratory-produced axions were found using anomalous magnetic moment and electric dipole moment \cite{Constraining_exotic_spin} or nuclear reactors for neutrino experiments \cite{PhysRevLett.124.211804}.
 These bounds are shown in \cref{fig3}.
 In the same figure, we also report the projected bounds from the proposed laser experiment.
 Using current laser technology and just a week of data gathering, we expect to reach exclusion bounds comparable to other laboratory searches.
 On the other hand, with a future laser system we could expect to achieve bounds up to the prediction of DFSZ axions \cite{Zhitnitsky:1980tq, Dine:1981rt, PhysRevD.33.897}.
 The DFSZ axion model followed that of Weinberg and Wilczek, as well as KSVZ \cite{PhysRevLett.43.103, Shifman:1979if} and predicts a coupling of the axion to electrons and light quarks with the coupling constant being proportional to the axion mass.

 In this paper, we used the WKB approximation to calculate the number of axions and the energy emitted from an electron accelerated in an electromagnetic field.
 We then applied the WKB approximation to the case of a two-dimensional electron trajectory, where the electron was accelerated by laser beams.
 Applying the results to an experimental proposal allowed us to find bounds on the coupling $g_{ae}$.
 The bounds found are valid for axion masses $m_a \lesssim 10\,$keV.
 Since the results derived in the first section are general, they can be used for other experimental proposals (e.g. replacing the linearly beams by circularly polarized ones).
 We compared the bounds obtained here with those obtained in other laboratory experiments (e.g. axion production achieved using a nuclear reactor) and found that they are comparable.
 Whereas it is unlikely that the performance of nuclear reactors will be largely improved in the near future, lasers are subject to important performance enhancements and therefore could allow further exploration of the parameter space of the QCD-axion.

+Recently, we have become aware of Ref.~\cite{PhysRevD.103.076011} which also derives the WKB electron wave function in a form similar to the one given in this paper.
 G.V. acknowledges helpful discussions with Dr. Konstantin A. Beyer.
 This work was supported in part by EPSRC Grants No. EP/X01133X/1 and No. EP/X010791/1.
 G. G. is also a member of the Quantum Sensing for the Hidden Sector(QSHS) Collaboration, supported by STFC Grant No. ST/T006277/1.

 {\it Data availability.} The code used to find the numerical results is available in Ref.\cite{code}.

 \onecolumngrid